Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Derivation of the dispersive Bounds

-where $\mathcal{P}(q^2) = z(q^2; t_0 = m^2_{\text{pole}}, t_+)$ is the Blaschke factor, $\phi_{f_\lambda^\Gamma}(z)$ is the outer function and $p_{i}(z)$ are the orthonormal polynomials.
+where $\mathcal{P}(q^2) = z(q^2; t_0 = m^2_{\text{pole}}, t_+)$ is the Blaschke factor, $\phi_{f_\lambda^\Gamma}(z)$ is the outer function, and $p_{i}(z)$ are the orthonormal polynomials.
 The Blaschke factor takes into account bound-state poles below the lowest branch point $t_+$ without changing the contribution to the dispersive bound~\cite{Caprini:2019osi}.
 Here, we assume each form factor to have a single bound-state pole, with the masses given in Table~\ref{tab::mpoles}.
 For our parametrization, we choose $t_0 = q^2_{\text{max}} = (\mLamB - \mLam)^2$.
-The rationale as is as follows: at negative values of $z$, the Szeg\H{o} polynomials oscillate as functions of their index $n$.
-Our choice of $t_0$ means that the entire semileptonic phase is mapped onto the \emph{positive} real $z$ axis.
-Given that the lattice data does not show any oscillatory pattern, this choice appears to be the most appropriate.
-While our parametrization appears to feature all of the benefits inherent to the BGL parametrization for meson-to-meson form factors~\cite{Boyd:1994tt}, this is not the case.
+Our choice of $t_0$ means that the entire semileptonic phase space is mapped onto an interval of the \emph{positive} real $z$ axis.
+Our parametrization features most of the benefits inherent to the BGL parametrization for meson-to-meson form factors~\cite{Boyd:1994tt}, with one exception.
 The BGL parametrization uses the $z^n$ monomials, which are bounded on the open unit disk.
-As a consequence, the form factor parametrization for processes such as $\bar{B}\to D$ are an \emph{absolutely convergent} series~\cite{Caprini:2019osi}.
+As a consequence, the form-factor parametrization for processes such as $\bar{B}\to D$ are an \emph{absolutely convergent} series~\cite{Caprini:2019osi}.
 This benefit does not translate to the baryon-to-baryon form factors.\footnote{ It also does not transfer to form factors for processes such as $\bar{B}_s\to D_s$ or $\bar{B}_s\to \bar{K}$, which suffer from the same problem: branch cuts below their respective pair-production thresholds.
 Our approach can be adjusted for these form factors. } The polynomials $p_n$ are not bounded on the open unit disk.
 In fact, the Szeg\H{o} recurrence relation combined with the Szeg\H{o} condition provide that $p_n(z = 0)$ increase exponentially with $n$ for large $n$.
-Nevertheless, our proposed parametrization proves to be useful to limit the truncation error, as demonstrated in Sec.~\ref{sec::Numerical-Analysis}.
+Nevertheless, our proposed approach provides a benefit over a parametrization in terms of the $z$ monomials in absence of any bound on their coefficients.
+In appendix \ref{app:convergence}, we show that this growth does not spoil the convergence of the parametrization, and we provide an estimate for an upper bound on the truncation error.